 To make this adjustment for expenses of sale in the TaxAct program:

-If, on the screen titled Investment Sales - Transaction Details, you entered the GROSS sales proceeds instead of the NET sales proceeds, then you will need to make an adjustment.
-On the screen titled Investment Sales - Adjustment Code(s), select Code "O" from the drop down list.
-On the following screen, you will enter the amount of the sale expenses as a negative adjustment.
+If, on the second screen titled Investment Sales - Transaction Details, you entered the GROSS Sales proceeds total amount instead of the NET sales proceeds, then you will need to make an adjustment.
+On the screen titled Investment Sales - Adjustment Code(s), select "O - Other adjustment not listed" from the Other adjustment code drop-down.
+On the following screen, enter the Adjustment amount of the sale expenses as a negative adjustment.
 This will increase your overall basis, thus reducing the gain (or increasing the loss).